OfficeDev/open-xml-docs/docs/working-with-presentation-slides.md

 In the above example the order specified to present the slides is slide 4, then 3, 2, and finally 5.

-end example]"

 © ISO/IEC29500: 2008.

 The \<sld\> element is the root element of the PresentationML Slide part.
-For more information about the overall structure of the parts and elements that make up a PresentationML document, see [Structure of a PresentationML Document](structure-of-a-presentationml-document.htm).
+For more information about the overall structure of the parts and elements that make up a PresentationML document, see [Structure of a PresentationML Document](structure-of-a-presentationml-document.md).

 The following table lists the child elements of the \<sld\> element used when working with presentation slides and the Open XML SDK 2.5 classes